nvidia-riva/sample-apps/virtual-assistant-rasa/README.md

 ### Requirements:
 Before you try running the Riva client, ensure you meet the following requirements:
 1. You have access and are logged into NVIDIA NGC.
 For step-by-step instructions, refer to the [NGC Getting Started Guide](https://docs.nvidia.com/ngc/ngc-overview/index.html#registering-activating-ngc-account).
 2. Python 3.6 and 3.8.
-Support for Python 3.7 will be added in a future release
+Support for Python 3.7 will be added in a future release.

 ### Setup: